golmman/wfc_demo/README.md

 ##### `pattern_pixels`

+Note that a each point in the pattern image belongs to multiple surrounding patterns if the pattern width or height is greater than one.
+So in order to identify a pattern pixel uniquely we need the pattern index and the coordinates inside the pattern.

-- p1 = 1st pattern index
+- p1 = 1st pattern index (< image width * height)
-- x1 = 1st pattern pixel x coordinate
+- x1 = 1st pattern pixel x coordinate (< pattern width)
-- y1 = 1st pattern pixel y coordinate
+- y1 = 1st pattern pixel y coordinate (< pattern height)

 The 3-dimensions are only used during the initialization phase, later `pattern_pixels` are accessed as a 1-dimensional array where (p1, x1, y1) is collapsed to the pixel index.